rust-lang/project-const-generics/design/README.md

 # 📚 Design

-For an explanation of how const generics currently works in the compiler, also check out the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/constants.html).
+For an explanation of how const generics currently works in the compiler also check out the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/constants.html).

 Const generics has quite a few deep rooted issues and design challenges.